A small business without a digital advertising strategy is like a ship with no captain.

 What if you suddenly thought of a better message than the one you published yesterday?
 Or the one that you put out just hours ago?
 What if you’re running a short, temporary sale on your site?

-Well, all you need to do is to update your message through your ad platform, whether you’re using Google Ads, Facebook Ads Manager etc.
+Well, all you need to do is to update your ad copies through your ad platform, whether you’re using Google AdWords, Facebook Ads Manager etc.

 With traditional advertising, you cannot make these kinds of updates.
 There is no turning back once you send out your ads, so to speak.
 If you are stuck with offline advertising, the best precaution is to double or even triple check everything before sending it out, the copy, design, color scheme, everything about your ad campaign.